 - 1. Have the equivalent of an American high school diploma.
 Certified translations into English of all official transcripts and records of previous educational experiences must be sent to WCC by the originating institution. - 2.
 Submit documentation that the applicant possesses health insurance. - 3.
 Submit verification of financial support by completing the Foreign Students Financial Aid and Declaration issued by the college.
 The form may be obtained from the WCC Admissions and Records Office. - 4.
-Submit a minimal score of 500 on the "Test of English as a Foreign Language" (TOEFL). - 5.
-Submit all appropriate forms and test scores 60 days prior to regular registration for the semester of requested enrollment.
-Required forms and test information are available in the Admissions and Records Office.
-Students will not be admitted until all general and special requirements for admission are complete, nor will they be admitted on provisional basis.
+Submit a minimal score of 500 on the "Test of English as a Foreign Language" (TOEFL), a minimal score of 61 on the TOEFL Internet-based Test (TOEFL iBT), or a minimal score of 6.0 on the International